conbojs/conbo-example-react/README.md

 commands and services.

-This example uses the [Conbine](https://www.npmjs.com/package/conbine) build of ConboJS, which is ConboJS with all the view classes removed.
+This example uses the [Conbine](https://www.npmjs.com/package/conbine) build of ConboJS, which is ConboJS with all the view classes removed, and the React Context API.

+If you'd prefer to take a simpler approach using a global context, take a look at the `global` branch.

 To run the example, open a command line and enter: